Reading Time: 16 minutes

-Within this eBook, you’ll find a list of the top questions to ask any Global PEO you are considering engaging.
+Below you’ll find a list of the top questions to ask when choosing a Global PEO.
 These are questions to help you uncover everything from hidden costs to the availability of advice, so you can establish what’s included and where there may be gaps.

 So, you’ve made the decision to partner with a Global PEO to help with your international hiring.
 That’s an important first step.
 But that was the easy part.

-Here are the specific questions you should ask—and the answers you want to receive—before getting into business with a Global PEO.
+Here are the specific questions you should ask—and the answers you want to receive—before choosing a Global PEO.

 - 1. Who started your company?